camjmoore/Sprint-Challenge-Applied-Javascript-Flex/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model is a hierarchical, node based model that interprets the document given to it and presents it as a webpage

 2. What is an event?
+a user interaction that occurs in the DOM i.e. 'click', 'keydown', 'mousescroll'

 3. What is an event listener?
+a property that can be made to execute code in response to a specific event occuring, you can also set the conditions of the execution to depend on where the event occurs

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so that methods available only to arrays can be made available to the set of data presented as a NodeList

 5. What is a component?
+a function that acts as a template for reproducing a specific configuration of HTML.
+It enables a more modular, less tedious approach to producing HTML and constructing web pages.

 ### Git Set up